Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: COCO Algorithm with Full Constraint Feedback

-We now construct the $t$\textsuperscript{th} surrogate cost function $\hat{f}_t: \mathcal{X} \mapsto \mathbb{R}$ by summing the auxiliary cost function with the non-negative part of the constraint function for round $t$, \emph{i.e.,}
+We now construct the $t$\textsuperscript{th} surrogate cost function $\hat{f}_t: \mathcal{X} \mapsto \mathbb{R}$ by adding the auxiliary cost function to the non-negative part of the constraint function, \emph{i.e.,}

-Clearly, the sequence of surrogate costs $\{\hat{f}_t\}_{t\geq 1}$ are convex and $4G$-Lipschitz as Our proposed COCO algorithm follows a generic template given by Algorithm \ref{COCOAlgogen}.
-We use the existing $\textsf{ADER}$ algorithm proposed by \citet{zhang2018adaptive} as our OCO subroutine ($\mathcal{A}^{\textrm{OCO}}$) for minimizing the sequence of surrogate costs.
-In our analysis, we will use only the final universal dynamic regret bound for \textsf{ADER} as restated below.
+Clearly, the surrogate cost function $\hat{f}_t$ is convex and $4G$-Lipschitz as its Lipschitz constant $\mathsf{Lip}(\hat{f}_t)$ can be upper bounded as: As stated earlier, our proposed algorithms follow the generic algorithmic template given by Algorithm \ref{COCOAlgogen}.
+For Algorithm \ref{COCOAlgonewest1}, we use the existing $\mathsf{ADER}$ algorithm, proposed by \citet{zhang2018adaptive}, as our OCO subroutine ($\mathcal{A}^{\textrm{OCO}}$) for minimizing the surrogate cost.
+In our analysis, we will need only the final universal dynamic regret bound for $\mathsf{ADER}$ as given below.